 My history within mental health has been a little meandering, a lot confusing, and very impactful on my own personal development.

-In short, I have grown disillusioned by working for company after company that spent more resources chasing their bottom lines than they did building their staff to improve client and patient outcomes.
+In short, I grew disillusioned by working for company after company that spent more resources chasing their bottom lines than they did building their staff to improve client outcomes.
 Candidly, I got tired of being burned by big pitches and huge missions that lost the plot of quality client care, and I recognized that I had the ability to do something about it.
-From this, Open Space Therapy was born and developed with a simple, yet powerful, mission that is grounded in my own personal values and supported by the ethical framework underpinning sound social work and therapeutic standards.
+From this, Open Space Therapy was born and developed with a simple, yet powerful, mission that is grounded in my own personal values and ethics: therapy should be accessible.

 Core Values